-If you agree that it’s time to face up to race, power and privilege, we invite you to join us in West Wales this October at the #dareconf leadership retreat.
+If you’d like to dedicate time and headspace to deconstructing the ideas that sustain racism and other oppressions, we invite you to join us in West Wales this October at the #dareconf leadership retreat.

 There’s space for 25 people.
-We invite anyone who wants to explore how systems of oppression prevent us from creating the change we seek.
+We invite anyone who wants to avoid reinforcing systems of privilege and oppression in their work.
 That includes:

 Everyone participating in this retreat intends to play their part in dismantling systems of oppression.
 And yet, if intention was enough, it would already be done.
 The truth is that we don’t have space to think through these issues—let alone to make courageous choices—in our day-to-day lives.
 The retreat provides distance from the everyday, support to examine uncomfortable truths and the invitation to connect with each other and the natural world.